jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/ansibleTowerDeployment/module5/lab1.rst

 F5 Declarative Onboarding, Application Services 3, and Telemetry Streaming are solutions that function well within templated environments.
 The use of single declarative configuration files and idempotent solutions create scenarios where systems with proper testing can progress from Continuous Delivery to Continuous Deployment.

 Ansible Tower is being utilized in this lab to show the possibility of an orchestration engine with capabilities for large scale deployments.
-Tower has many features which will not be covered in this lab; however, two concepts that **are** covered are `Projects` and `Templates`.
+Tower has many features that will not be covered in this lab; however, two concepts that **are** covered are `Projects` and `Templates`.

 Objects highlighted in this module.